 Leadership Overview

-The ALS Association has 6 executives leading key functions including strategy, finance, operations, development, marketing, and board governance.
+The ALS Association has 5 executives leading key functions including strategy, finance, operations, marketing, and advocacy.

-Driven by a commitment to eradicating amyotrophic lateral sclerosis, ALS Association funds global research, provides essential care services, and advocates for policy changes to support individuals living with ALS.
+Driven by a commitment to eradicating amyotrophic lateral sclerosis, ALS Association funds global research, provides essential care services, and champions policy changes for those affected by the disease.

-Driven by a commitment to eradicating amyotrophic lateral sclerosis, ALS Association funds global research, provides essential care services, and advocates for policy changes to support individuals living with ALS.
+Driven by a commitment to eradicating amyotrophic lateral sclerosis, ALS Association funds global research, provides essential care services, and champions policy changes for those affected by the disease.

 Leadership Roles at ALS Association